bartg01/NestedFCV.SNF/README.md

 ## Running Example

-In this example NFCV.SNF is used in a discovery cohort to optimize the hyper-parameters, and the trained model is applied to cluster the samples of a validation cohort.<br/><br/>
+In this example NFCV.SNF is used in a discovery cohort to optimize the hyper-parameters, and then the trained model is applied to cluster the samples of a validation cohort.<br/><br/>

-Prepare discovery and validation cohorts:
+###Prepare discovery and validation cohorts:
 ```
 discovery.data <- list()
 validation.data <- list()